adokoy001/MapReduce-Framework-Simple/README.md

 This module provides worker server that just computes perl-code and data sent from remote client.
 You can start MapReduce worker server by one liner Perl.
+Pre-fork HTTP server module "Starlet" will be loaded automatically if it is installed.
+Starlet installed environment is highly recommended for practical uses.

 # METHODS